mifmif/mspider/MSpider/README.md

 **TODO :**
 -

--Regex to String generation : build value of parameters from regular expression and use them in requests.

 -For data extracted from a web site ,define dynamically class  for each DomainObjectModel used , it's Field will present the attributes of the new defined class.